ESPresense/Floorplan-Creator/Readme.md

 ## Changes
 05-04-2022
-- Fixed calculation of most top/left room - Thanks @Shuttleu
+- Fixed calculation of most top and left rooms (in some cases where most top and left rooms are not the same room) - Thanks @Shuttleu

 21-03-2022
 - Added unit selector, when selecting feet, values will be converted to meters before Yaml export.